pwintz/pwintz.github.io/_posts/2024-07-02-theorem-like-environments-in-latex.md

 # Packages

-To set up theorem-like environment, we load several packages in the preamble of the document.
+To set up theorem-like environments, we load several packages in the preamble of the document.

 ## amsthm Package
 The [amsthm](`https://ctan.org/pkg/amsthm`) package defines macros and environments for creating theorem-like environments.